len-sla/NLP-BERT/README.md

-comparison table summarizing the advantages and disadvantages of T5, GPT, and Graph-based methods for text summarization:
+comparison table summarizing the advantages and disadvantages of T5, GPT, Longformer, Pegasus and Graph-based methods for text summarization:

- Here's a comparison table showcasing the advantages and disadvantages of various methods of summarization, including T5, GPT-3, Longformer, Graph-based, and Pegasus:
+ Here's a comparison table( and notebook) showcasing the advantages and disadvantages of various methods of summarization, including T5, GPT-3, Longformer, Graph-based, and Pegasus:

 | Method     | Advantages                                                                                                                                                                                                         | Disadvantages                                                                                                                                                                                                         |
 |------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|